AntiMatter Market Capitalization Hits $14.92 Million (MATTER)

-AntiMatter (MATTER) traded flat against the US dollar during the 1-day period ending at 18:00 PM E.T. on May 11th.
-One AntiMatter coin can currently be purchased for $0.48 or 0.00000995 BTC on exchanges.
-AntiMatter has a total market capitalization of $14.92 million and $270,205.00 worth of AntiMatter was traded on exchanges in the last day.
-In the last seven days, AntiMatter has traded flat against the US dollar.
+AntiMatter (MATTER) traded flat against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on May 12th.
+Over the last seven days, AntiMatter has traded flat against the U.S. dollar.
+One AntiMatter coin can now be purchased for about $0.48 or 0.00000995 BTC on major cryptocurrency exchanges.
+AntiMatter has a total market cap of $14.92 million and $270,205.00 worth of AntiMatter was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.